Back to IMS Schedule

 Technische Universiteit Delft

-This session presents new advancements in quantum computing and cryogenic circuits.
+This session presents new advances in quantum computing and cryogenic circuits.
 The keynote address explores the challenges and microwave aspects of superconducting quantum processor readout.
 Subsequent papers feature a cryogenic FD-SOI fractional-N PLL for trapped-ion applications and high-performance cryogenic LNAs designed for both superconducting quantum computing and radio astronomy.

 13:30 - 13:50